-The winner of the 2016 OFC Technology Commercialization Award will be announced at the annual VentureOhio award dinner in Columbus, Ohio in September 2017.
+The winner of the 2023 OFC Technology Commercialization Award will be announced at the October meeting of the Ohio Faculty Council in Columbus, OH.

-- The nominating institution must have finalized a licensing agreement between June 1, 2016 and May 31, 2017 for intellectual property, copyrights, or other creative works that the faculty member played a role in creating.
+- The nominating institution must have finalized a licensing agreement between June 1, 2022, and May 31, 2023, for intellectual property, copyrights, or other creative works that the faculty member played a role in creating.

 Each of the public four-year universities in Ohio may nominate up to two of its faculty members for the Technology Commercialization Award.
 One nomination can be made by the institution’s provost/chief academic officer and one nomination can be made by the president/chair of the university’s Faculty Senate/Academic Council.